joshmcorreia/Notes/Coding/Bash/conditionals.md

 > Hello Josh
 ```

-## Check if a variable is not equal to a string
+## Check if a variable is not equal to a specific string
 ``` bash
 name="john"
 if [ "$name" != "josh" ]; then echo "Hello not-Josh"; fi